 But not only the initial bid matters.
 Advertisers may be ready to pay much for, say, the US traffic from mobiles, but they are able to track which website from this targeting really brings quality traffic.

 All these facts state the same truth: the CPM rate is a dynamic value.
-It’s time to make out HOW your earnings from 1,000 impressions may change on Adsterra.
+It’s time to make out HOW your earnings from Adsterra 1,000 impressions may change.

 How the cost of 1,000 impressions may change for Adsterra publishers